Enter the Matrix

 Enter the Matrix is a 2003 action-adventure video game developed by Shiny Entertainment and published by Infogrames under the Atari brand name.
-It was the first game based on The Matrix film series.
-Its story is concurrent with that of the film The Matrix Reloaded and features over an hour of original footage, written and directed by the Wachowskis and starring the cast of the films, produced for the game.
+The first game based on The Matrix film series, its story is concurrent with that of the film The Matrix Reloaded and features over an hour of original footage, written and directed by the Wachowskis and starring the cast of the films, produced for the game.

-Released in May 2003, the same month as The Matrix Reloaded, Enter the Matrix was simultaneously produced with The Matrix Reloaded and The Matrix Revolutions.
+Released on May 15, 2003, around the same period as The Matrix Reloaded, Enter the Matrix was simultaneously produced with The Matrix Reloaded and The Matrix Revolutions.
 While it received mixed reviews from critics, the game sold 5 million copies as of May 2004.

 Gameplay

 Enter the Matrix gives players control of two of the supporting characters from Reloaded and Revolutions, Ghost (Anthony Wong) and Niobe (Jada Pinkett Smith), members of the same group of rebels as Morpheus, Trinity, and Neo, the protagonists of the series.
 Niobe is the Captain of the Logos, the fastest ship in the rebel fleet.
 Ghost is the ship's first mate, weapons guru, and a deep-thinking, philosophical assassin.
 The game takes place at roughly the same time as the events in Reloaded.

 Players play as either Niobe or Ghost, each of whom have slight variations during their story.
 Most levels involve controlling players in a third-person perspective, using guns and fighting skills to defeat opponents and complete level objectives.
 At any time, players can activate bullet time (called "Focus" in the game) which slows down time, giving players the ability to perform actions such as shooting in midair and dodging bullets.
 Some levels involve one-on-one martial arts fighting against single opponents.
 In levels involving vehicles, such as driving a car or piloting the Logos, the style of game play depends on the selected player, commonly with Niobe maneuvering the vehicles to avoid obstacles, whilst Ghost takes control of a gun to fight off incoming enemies.
 A hacking system allows players to enter codes, which can unlock special skills, weapons and secrets, such as a 2-player versus mode.